 One of Los Angeles’s great landmarks is the Griffith Observatory, an architectural gem that mixes art-deco and Mayan aesthetics.
-It’s perched on a ridge in Hollywood Hills above Los Felix and provides a stunning, wide view the L.A. basin.
-It naturally is a major tourist draw, with thousands upon thousands of people winding their way up the hills and canyons each day to visit this icon of La La Land.
-It’s a functioning observatory and as such there are working scientists, astronomers, educators, and space enthusiasts, et. al. — nerds! — congregated and fussing about amid the tourist hordes snapping selfies along the viewing terraces.
+It’s perched on a ridge in the Hollywood Hills above the Los Feliz neighborhood and provides a stunning, panoramic view of the L.A. basin.
+It’s naturally a major tourist draw, with

 Los Angeles-based British painter David Hockney’s “82 Portraits and 1 Still Life” includes one of that very L.A. artist John Baldessari.
 These portraits are a departure for Hockney’s famed paintings of L.A.’s distinct urban landscape and lifestyle.
-The painting Baldessari and the other 82 paintings are currently on view at LACMA, Los Angeles.
+The painting Baldessari and the other 82 paintings are currently on view at